percona/replication-manager/README.md

     wsrep_sst_method=xtrabackup-v2
     wsrep_sst_auth="root:root"

-All nodes will have the same server-id value and the repositories are set to "TABLE" because the multi-source replication syntax will be used since a given node could end up being the slave of more than one remote cluster.
+All nodes will have the same server-id value and the repositories are set to "TABLE" because the multi-source replication syntax will be used since a given node could end up being the replica of more than one remote cluster.

 ### Minimal configuration when using MariaDB 10.1.4+